 1. Scope out the Menu Beforehand

 Making a healthy choice while dining out begins even before you step into the restaurant.
 Most restaurants will post their menu online, so be sure to scope it out ahead of time; if you have a game plan going in you are far less likely to make a poor decision.
-Look for entrées that are lean-protein based, think fish or chicken and not soaked in sauces of marinades.
-If the dish doesn’t already come with vegetable sides, order a side of veggies (skip the potatoes peas and corn and go with roasted over sautéed).
+Look for entrées that are lean-protein based, think fish or chicken and not soaked in sauces or marinades.
+If the dish doesn’t already come with vegetable sides, order a side of veggies (skip the potatoes peas, and corn and go with roasted over sautéed).
 Most restaurants can be very accommodating; if you see a vegetable side on the menu that isn’t offered with your meal, simply ask to switch!
 Try to make half your plate veggies.

 2. Have A Healthy Snack Before You Go

-How you eat prior to dining out will determine your choices at meal times.
+How you eat prior to dining out will determine your choices at mealtimes.
 About two hours before going out eat a balanced snack (think carb or fruit with protein or healthy fat).
 Not going into the meal hungry will greatly improve your chances of making a healthy choice.

 Healthy & Light Snack Ideas: